Key changes to renters' rights

 The landlord's mortgage lender will have a mandatory ground for possession regardless of when the tenancy started.

-New grounds to replace section 21 in the social rented sector require additional regulations.
-The Government does not intend to introduce them on commencement.
+New grounds to replace section 21 in the social rented sector require additional regulations, expected in October 2027.

 4. Tenants can keep a pet in private rented homes